-Thank you for your interest in my preferred watercolor supplies.
-When you take one of my workshops a specific list will be provided; generally these are my recommendations.
+Thank you for your interest in my preferred watercolor supply list.
+When you take one of my workshops a specific list will be provided; generally these are my watercolor supply list recommendations.
 Feel free to substitute what you may already have – relax, you don’t need everything.
 See links below to Amazon for easy purchase.

 Arches or Fabriano 140lb cold press paper in single sheets, a block, tablet or journal.
 Try a 9×12 Fabriano Studio 140 lb Coldpress Watercolor Pad and/or Journal that I like for most classes.
 Bring a few pieces of scrap paper to practice mixing colors.
 When I paint a larger painting I use Fabriano 300lb Soft Press Paper.
 The size of your painting is always up to you.